newbit1/rootAVD/README.md

 * Starting Magisk from Terminal via `adb shell monkey -p com.topjohnwu.magisk -c android.intent.category.LAUNCHER 1`
 * API 28 (Pie) is **not supported** at all -> [because](https://source.android.com/devices/bootloader/partitions/system-as-root#sar-partitioning)

+### Fake Boot.img Function
+* During runtime, the script will launch the Magisk APK so that you can patch the fake Boot.img within 60s
+* The script also detects if there is already a patched Boot.img present
+* This feature lets you also update and switch between Magisk Versions
+* All the ramdisk hacks like fstab, boot scripts and kernel+module updates, can not be applied,
+	* (I don't know a way to Pause the patching process from the Magisk APK)
+	* those hacks must be done first, the classical way via the script, and once the ramdisk hacks are applied, the desired Magisk Version can be installed
+* If a not proper working ramdisk prevents the Magisk APK from beeing installed and starting, use the toggleRamdisk Argument to stack your patched,\
+but not yet 100% working ramdisk away, boot the AVD with the Stock ramdisk, toggleRamdisk back, and run the script with the FAKEBOOTIMG Argument

 ### 2 Ways to boot the AVD into Safe Mode
 * 1st Way - If the AVD still boots normal:
 	* Tap and Hold the **Power Button** until the 3 Options appear